JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Steps

-Observe cell culture by naked eye for visible markers of growth or contamination
+Observe cell cultures with the naked eye for visible markers of growth or contamination

 Phenol red is the most common indicator of pH.
 Some growth mediums may not contain this and so extra care should be taken in its absence.

-Temperature levels, CO2 and metabolism of ingredients can affect the pH of growth medium.
+Temperature levels, CO2, and the metabolism of ingredients can affect the pH of the growth medium.

 Observe cells under a light microscope for signs of growth or contamination